sjsouvik/Interview-tasks/admin-ui/README.md

 To run the project

-- download the code,
+- Download the code,
-- open the folder in VS Code,
+- Open the folder in VS Code,
-- open terminal (Ctrl + ~) and execute the following commands to install requires node modules and run the project
+- Open terminal (Ctrl + ~) and execute the following commands to install required node modules and run the project

 ```
 cd admin-ui